som-bee-int/contacts-app-frontend/README.md

    ```
    git clone https://github.com/som-bee-int/contacts-app-frontend.git
    ```
-   This command creates a local copy of the project on your machine.
+   This will create a local copy of the project on your machine.

 2. Navigate to the project directory:
    ```